Risingson/eveeyedocs/docs/adchange.md

 Up until now the mobile app was running fully clientside.
 This meant it stored all data on your phone/tablet and did not need a server backend at all.

-In this new version the following features were introduced that need a server backend maintained by eveeye:
+In the new app version loads of new features and changes were introduced making the app better than ever.
+The following new features need a server backend maintained by eveeye:

 - Cloud storage to backup and sync your data amongst your devices/browsers
 - Share your location with a group of players